 Getting Started

-Satellite-Derived Climate Datasets are collections of measurements and observations obtained from Earth-observing satellites that help monitor and understand the Earth’s climate system.
+Satellite-Derived climate datasets are collections of measurements and observations obtained from Earth-observing satellites that help monitor and understand the Earth’s climate system.
 These datasets provide long-term, consistent, and global coverage, which is essential for climate research and policy-making.
 These include datasets from the EOCIS project and shortly the ESA CCI project, measuring variables such as land surface temperature, sea surface temperature, aerosol and artic sea ice thickness.
 Observations derived from orbiting missions cover a historic temporal extent, spanning up to the present day.

 The UK Earth Observation Climate Information Service (EOCIS) offers diverse datasets for climate and environmental monitoring.
 The project addresses 12 categories of global and regional essential climate variables, covering a broad scope of applications.